ajshul/ai-note-taking-app/README.md

 ## AI Enhancement

-The AI enhancement feature uses OpenAI's GPT model to improve your notes.
+The AI enhancement feature uses OpenAI's GPT4o model to improve your notes.
 It focuses on:

 - Expanding details and explanations
 - Providing examples